mysrcs/hugooooo/content/blog/2020-09-15-Whats-cooking-September-2020.md

 - Web-based code review for lists.sr.ht
 - More hub.sr.ht cross-service integrations

-Next month marks the end of the second year of the beta, and I'll prepare an extended status update which goes into detail on what remains and how we're going to complete the beta.
+Next month marks the end of the second year of the alpha, and I'll prepare an extended status update which goes into detail on what remains and how we're going to complete the beta.